Airport Transit System (ATS)

 - Displaced passengers

 - Lost passports and/or identification

-- Emergency provisions such as clothes, formula, diapers, etc.
+- Travelers in need of emergency provisions such as clothes, formula, diapers, etc

-Main Office Location: Terminal 2, Post-security next to Children's Museum
+Main Office Location: Terminal 2, Post-security next to the ORD Family Lounge

 Terminal 2 | Gate F4